 What condition was rental property number 11 in?

 The house needed paint throughout and new floor coverings.
-The exterior needed some paint, the kitchen cabinets needed repainted, I needed to install a dishwasher, drywall work was needed, bathroom needed new tile, new lights were needed, new doors and a bunch of other little repairs.
+The exterior needed some paint, the kitchen cabinets needed to be repainted, I needed to install a dishwasher, drywall work was needed, bathroom needed new tile, new lights were needed, new doors and a bunch of other little repairs.
 Luckily the home had hard wood floors under the carpet on the main floor and the house looks great now.
 Below you will find a before and after video.

 How much did the remodel cost for rental property 11 and what will the returns be?